Batman Begins: Box office

 Batman Begins ranked at the top in its opening weekend, accumulating $48 million, which was seen as "strong but unimpressive by today's instantaneous blockbuster standards".
 The film's five-day gross was $72.9 million, beating Batman Forever (1995) as the franchise high.
 Batman Begins also broke the five-day opening record in the 55 IMAX theaters, grossing $3.16 million.
 Polled moviegoers rated the film with an A, and according to the studio's surveys, Batman Begins was considered the best of all the Batman films.
 The audience's demographic was 57 percent male and 54 percent people over the age of 25.

 The film held its top spot for another weekend, accumulating $28 million in a 43 percent drop from its first weekend.
 Batman Begins went on to gross $205 million in North America and had a worldwide total of $371.8 million from its original release.
 It earned $1.6 million more from its 2012 re-release, bringing its lifetime worldwide total to $373.4 million.
 It is the fourth-highest-grossing Batman film, as of August 2012, behind Tim Burton's Batman, which grossed $411 million worldwide and also being surpassed by its sequels The Dark Knight and The Dark Knight Rises, both of which have grossed over $1 billion.
 Batman Begins averaged $12,634 per theater in its opening weekend.
 It was released in more theaters, but sold fewer tickets than the other previous Batman movies, with the exception of Batman & Robin.
-Batman Begins was the seventh-highest-grossing film of 2005 in the US.
+Batman Begins was the seventh-highest-grossing film of 2005 in the United States.